-Take the ten inch piece of tulle and tie it around the center of the looped tulle.
-You want to tie this tight because it’ll be the center of the pom pom.
+Take the 10-inch piece of tulle and wrap the center of the pom pom with it.
+You want to tie this tight because it’ll be the focus of your new pom pom.
 It should look like a bow.
-Don’t worry about making the strip the length of the rest of the pieces because you’ll give your pom poms a “hair cut” as the final step of the process.
+Don’t worry about making the strip the length of the rest of the pieces, because you’ll give your pom poms a “haircut” as the final step of the process.

 Cut each end of the tied tulle so that the ends are no longer folded or attached.
 It’s easiest to cut them all at once and then go back through if you missed any loops.

 Once you’ve cut both sides, you’ll end up with an uneven ball of tulle.
 In order to make these into the perfect pom poms, poof them out and then give each pom pom a “haircut.”
 That’s really how simple—and fun—this tulle pom pom DIY project is!

 For Avery’s birthday party, I used these tulle pom poms in multiple ways.
 I used them as toppers for the party favor, which was glitter playdough.
 I also used them to make Fairy Wands, which I’ll be sharing next week.
 They came out super cute and were inspired by my Magic Wands that I made for Riley’s Cupcake Fairy Birthday.